An analysis of the stationary operation of atomic clocks: Optimization of the interrogation time

+In the white noise case $\alpha = -1$ the optimal interrogation time $T$ is infinite, and the corresponding bound on the clock time variance depends only the strength of the noise.
+This is a pure manifestation of the Dick effect.

 With respect to the parameter $\zeta$ the clock time variance does not posses a minimizer.
-It is formally minimized by $\zeta = -1$, however there is no associated stationary solution as can be seen from the bound on the variance of the stationary state that has a blow up at this value of $\zeta$.
+It is formally minimized by $\zeta = -1$, however there is no associated stationary solution as can be seen from the bound on the variance of the stationary state, Eq~(\ref{GST}), that has a blow up at this value of $\zeta$.
 This implies that the value of $\zeta$ needs to be chosen independently, for example by considering mixing times of the clock.
-In the following we fix value of $\zeta$ and minimize with respect to the interrogation time $T$.